iArcanic/irsm-cw1/risk-analysis-report.md

 A tech company with approximately 400 employees in its workforce, has recently been awarded a major UK government contract along with a bonus of 30% of revenue.
 This project is now considered with the utmost importance and requires significant focus.

-As the company doesn't work with any UK government already, its existing information security policies are highly unlikely to meet their governmental standards.
+As the company doesn't work with any UK government already, its existing information security policies are highly unlikely to meet governmental standards.
 This means that it is mandatory to implement robust security regulations to adhere to UK government vendors.

-This risk analysis report aims to analyse the company's current security mindset, identify any vulnerabilities within its present infrastructure, and outline any outstanding actions to address any security gaps, all via a credible framework.
+This risk analysis report aims to analyse the company's current security mindset, identify any vulnerabilities within the infrastructure, and outline any outstanding actions to address security gaps, all via a credible framework.
 Based on this, recommendations will also be provided to help safeguard against threats and sustainably comply with any protocols or laws defined by the UK government.

 # 2 Evaluation of organisational risk posture